DUNE-DAQ/confmodel/docs/README.md

 contained objects.

 **ResourceSet** is an abstract container of **Resource**s which can be disabled together.
 It is itself a Resource (so can be nested).
-It defines a pure virtual method `contained_resources()` to get the list of contained resources.
+It defines a pure virtual method `contained_resources()` which returns a vector of pointers to 'contained' resources.
 Developers should implement this method to extract any resources that need to be considered for determining the disabled state of the set from among the class's relationships.
 The class may have relationships to other Resource derived objects that will be ignored for the disabled check.

 **ResourceSetDisableAND** is a container of **Resource**s which will